 Affordable premium rates and extensive Barmer benefits are also available for people who are self-employed and work full time.
 You even have the option to receive sick pay in the event of long-term illnesses.
 More information on premiums for self-employed people (German)

 For students there is a particularly cost-effective health insurance in Germany.
-Since the winter semester 2016/2017, the monthly contribution has been € 73.47.
+Since the winter semester 2019/2020, the monthly contribution is € 84.22.

 You never know what life has in store for you – but you can decide who you want to rely on for health insurance.
 Barmer also offers the option of voluntary insurance, and our fair and transparent premium rates are sure to make your decision an easy one.
 More information on premiums for voluntarily insured persons (German)